-Click on the BPEL process name and then click the Instances tab.
-The SOA composite application instance ID, name, conversation ID, most recent known state of each instance since the last data refresh of the page are displayed.
+Click on the SOA Composite application name and then click the Instances tab.
+The SOA Composite application instance ID, name, conversation ID, most recent known state of each instance since the last data refresh of the page are displayed.

 In the Instance ID column, click a specific instance ID to show the message flow through the various service components and binding components.
 The Flow Trace page is displayed.